 - Can be defined as Exists check or Shell command

 - System-managed preconditions

-- A resource is the computational resource that performs the work that a pipeline activity specifies
+- A resource is a computational resource that performs the work that a pipeline activity specifies

-- Data Pipeline supports AWS Data Pipeline-managed and self-managed resources
+- supports AWS Data Pipeline-managed and self-managed resources

 - AWS Data Pipeline-managed resources include EC2 and EMR, which are launched by the Data Pipeline service only when they’re needed